stuboutthestars/ESM-Reports/README.md

 # ESM-Reports
-Raw data and code for Environmental Surveying and Monitoring course assignments
+Raw data and code for Environmental Surveying and Monitoring course assignments.
+These branches will contain any analysis for short technical reports assessing an environmental surveying method.